 The cost to enter the Monastery is only €3 each, and organized day trips from Athens run about €60.
-It’s best to book a tour advance as it’s a popular destination.
-With a tour, you’ll also have the benefit of being guided around the Greek attraction.
+It’s best to book a tour in advance as it’s a popular destination.
+With a tour, you’ll also benefit from being guided around the Greek attraction.

 Spend the Day at Porto Katsiki (Lefkada)

-There are many beautiful beaches on Lefkada, but Porto Katsiki is not only the most beautiful one on the island but perhaps in Europe.
+Lefkada has many beautiful beaches, but Porto Katsiki is not only the most beautiful one on the island but perhaps in Europe.
 Steep, white cliffs surround Porto Katsiki, and you must descend 80 steps to get to it.
 It takes a bit of work to get to, but it’s well worth it.